-It’s a good idea to have a pre-ride plan for wherever you’re headed.
-If you’re riding alone you might consider letting someone know where you’re going and when to expect you back.
-Either way, there are great mapping resources on the MTB Project webpage that I use all the time.
+It’s a good idea to have a pre-ride plan for wherever you’re headed – especially if you’re riding a new route.
+If you’re riding alone, always let someone know where you’re going and when to expect you back.
+In addition, there are great mapping resources on the MTB Project and Trailforks that I use all the time.
 Most smart phones have a GPS built-in and there are lots of apps out there for ride mapping.
 Use them!
 Getting lost is a real bummer and some of the trail systems in Duluth can be a little confusing.
 Do your research ahead of time and you’ll have a much better experience.

 6. Wear a Helmet

-7. Hire a Professional Guide Service and Ride in Style
+7. Hire a Professional Guide and Ride in Style

 You knew this one was coming.
-But seriously, if you’re new to the sport or want the VIP Mountain Biking Experience then you might consider hiring a professional.
-All-inclusive guide services provide transportation to/from the trail, advice and guidance on routes, equipment rental, snacks, water, and a local ride-buddy to show you the best lines and provide tips for improving your technique.
-Plus… you can skip numbers 1 – 6 above because we’ve got you covered.
+But seriously, if you’re new to The Duluth Traverse or simply want the VIP mountain bike experience then you should consider hiring a professional guide.
+Guided rides provide transportation to/from the trail, advice and guidance on routes, equipment rental, snacks, water, and a local ride-buddy to show you the best lines.

 So there you have it folks.
-Enjoy a great season of Duluth single-track.
-With just a few simple steps you can be more self-sufficient and improve your skills as a mountain biker.
+Enjoy a great season on The Duluth Traverse.
+With just a few simple steps you’ll be more self-sufficient and improve your skills as a mountain biker.
 Plus… you’ll be able to help out those other folks on the trail that didn’t get a chance to read this article.

 Cheers!
 I’ll see you on the trail.